 Richard Canter

-Richard Canter joined the Walnut Hills High School Instrumental Music Department for the 2015-2016 school year.
-He received his BA in Music Education ('00) from Bowling Green State University & Masters in Music Education ('06) from Miami University in Oxford, Ohio.
-While at Bowling Green State University, Mr. Canter was active in the BGSU Falcon Marching Band, serving as a drum major his senior year.
-Mr. Canter's previous teaching positions have included Director of Bands and Music Department Chair for the Finneytown Local School District (2000-2012) and Director of Bands for the Mariemont City School District (2012-2015).
-Mr. Canter grew up in the Cincinnati area and attended Ross High School.
+Richard Canter joined the Walnut Hills High School Instrumental Music Department for the 2015–2016 school year.
+He holds a BA in Music Education (2000) from Bowling Green State University and an MM in Music Education (2006) from Miami University in Oxford, Ohio.
+While at BGSU, he was an active member of the Falcon Marching Band, serving as Drum Major his senior year.
+Mr. Canter previously served as Director of Bands and Music Department Chair for the Finneytown Local School District (2000–2012) and as Director of Bands for the Mariemont City School District (2012–2015).
+A Cincinnati native, he is a graduate of Ross High School.

 Andrew Peoples